What Is a Rain Forecast map?

+You probably have heard of weather or rain radar if you are enthusiastic about rain and weather.
 Radar is a short form of Radio Detection and Ranging.
-It is a technology that was incepted in the run-up to World War II as a military tool but later developed to become an important weather monitoring tool.
-It is used to detect raindrops in the atmosphere and to predict the possibility of thunderstorms, cyclones, and intense rains.
+It is a technology that was incepted during World War II as a military tool but later developed to become a vital weather monitoring tool.
+It is used to detect raindrops in the atmosphere and to predict the possibility of thunderstorms, cyclones, and heavy rains.

 This effective rain detection tool emits pulses of microwaves into the atmosphere, the waves are reflected from the raindrops in the form of light signals, and then the device measures the intensity of the reflected signals.

-The higher the intensity of the reflected signals, the higher the intensity of the expected rain.
-On the other hand, the distance of the rain is calculated by multiplying the speed of the microwave by the time that the microwave took to travel to and from the rain, then halving the answer.
+The higher the intensity of the reflected signals, the higher the power of the expected rain.
+On the other hand, the distance of the rain is calculated by multiplying the speed of the microwave by the time that the microwave traveled to and from the rain, then halving the answer.

-In the US alone, there are more than 120 rain radar sites that help the country’s met department to keep an eye on the skies.
-Doppler weather radar is also being gradually embraced world over due to its ability to not only predict the intensity of rain but to also measure accurately the frequency of raindrops and speed of the winds that carry the rain.
+In the US alone, more than 120 rain radar sites help the country’s met department to keep an eye on the skies.
+Doppler weather radar is also being gradually embraced the world over due to its ability to not only predict the intensity of rain but also accurately measure the frequency of raindrops and the speed of the winds that carry the rain.

 Why Is Rain Forecast Important?

 The right question should be: What would the world be without this all-important tool?
-Rain radar has revolutionized how we used to look at rain, from a random and unpredictable natural occurrence to a well-calculated and easy to predict occurrence.
+Rain radar has revolutionized how we used to look at rain, from a random and unpredictable natural occurrence to a well-calculated and easy-to-predict event.

 But even with all that, you need to know when it is safe or unsafe to be out in the rain.